Generic Knowledge and Skills - Portfolio

 - Publishing

-- Pedagogical training and experience
+- Teacher training and experience

 - Conferences and seminars

-- Collaboration with society at large
+- Cooperation with wider society

 - Ethical issues